socialtables/javascript/README.md

 # How to do Javascript at Social Tables

-This is a living doc.
-As we decide on more principles and rules we will open issues, discuss the changes and improve.
+This is a living document.
+As we decide on more principles and rules we will open issues, discuss the changes, and improve.

 ## Principles